-Stagg Architects are committed to helping clients achieve and exceed their responsibilities in reducing carbon emissions and delivering the most sustainable low-energy buildings possible.
-We have a firm belief in the simple concept of "Long life, Loose fit, Low energy" pioneered by RIBA-president Alex Gordon almost 50 years ago but which is more appropriate today than ever before.
+We are committed to helping clients achieve and exceed their responsibilities in reducing carbon emissions and delivering the most sustainable low-energy buildings possible.
+We have a firm belief in the simple concept of "Long-life, Loose-fit, Low-energy" pioneered by RIBA-president Alex Gordon almost 50 years ago, but which is more appropriate today than ever.

-We work closely with our clients to examine in detail the options available to them so that they can fully contribute to reducing their impact on the environment and challenge their thinking, while understanding that for change to happen it must be realistic and achievable.
-This is an exciting area of design and we are enthusiastic about what we can achieve in this incredibly important field.
+We work closely with our clients to examine in detail the options available to them so that they can fully contribute to reducing their impact on the environment, meeting and often exceeding, their environmental obligations.